Get News & Updates Directly To Your Inbox

-Pneumonia can affect anyone, but some groups are more susceptible than others.
-People ages 65 or older are at risk of getting pneumonia.
-Other risk factors include having a weakened immune system, having a chronic lung disease or smoking cigarettes.
+Pneumonia can affect anyone, but some groups are more affected than others.
+People 65 and older have a higher risk.
+A weakened immune system, chronic lung disease and smoking cigarettes also boost the risk.

 The pneumonia shot is the best way to protect against one kind of pneumonia.
-According to the Centers for Disease Control and Prevention, you should get the shot if you:
+The Centers for Disease Control and Prevention recommend you get the shot if you:

 Talk with your doctor to find out if you should have the pneumonia shot.
 Learn more about how to prevent pneumonia from the CDC.

-Flu TieThe warning signs of pneumonia are like that of the flu: headache, muscle aches and fever.
-Sometimes people have a bad cough and trouble breathing.
+Symptoms for pneumonia are a lot like the flu: headache, muscle aches and fever.
+Sometimes it’s hard to tell them apart, but people who have pneumonia often have a bad cough and trouble breathing.

-And If you do get the flu, you’re then at risk for pneumonia.
-So, be sure to get the flu shot each fall.
+If you do come down with the flu, you also have a risk for pneumonia.
+Help protect yourself by getting a flu shot each fall.
 The CDC urges all adults have a yearly flu shot.
 Ask your doctor about getting a yearly flu shot.

 Other than trying to prevent pneumonia, there are small steps you can make to protect your heart in the long run.
 The American Heart Association suggests to:

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.